aaami1ster/mean/mongo/README.md

     ```shell
     mongo
     ```
+    > Make Sure you have added the \<mongodb installation dir\>/bin to the PATH environment variable
 - Press Enter.
 The terminal input character will change to > (this is the mongodb shell)

 ## Working with the mongo Shell